snaphy-plugin-2/detailView/readMe.md

   hasManyThrough:{
     modelName,
-    searchId <- the id representation of root model to find the model in the hasMany related model throughModelName <- Name of the model through which the model is related to another model.
+    searchId <- the id representation of root model to find the model in the hasMany related model through <- Name of the model through which the model is related to another model.
   }

 }